Homer and the School of Rhapsodes

 Joshua was not giving up: “But, Rabbi, can we be sure that that Hebrew tradition – whatever it may have been at the time – was already written down?
 May there not have been a longer period of oral transmission – considering that written evidence from Judaea is so much later?”
 Ben was about to become irritated: “But what difference would it make, if that were the case?”

-“Would we not be applying different measures to the Greek and the Judaean tradition?
+“Would we not be applying different standards to the Greek and the Judaean tradition?
 If the Iliad and Odyssey were written down in the late-8th century, should we not likewise assume that Homer drew on much older traditions, perhaps connecting him with the time of the collapsing Bronze Age?”
 Ben’s voice became sharper: “This sounds quite speculative to me, and equally invalid as to claim a continuous tradition from Adam and Eve to the composition of Genesis.”

 “But that’s not my argument, Rabbi,” Joshua defended himself.
 “Is it not established that the extent and complexity of Homer’s epic presupposes a culture of rhapsody for several generations?
 Should we not assume that there were even schools training the most gifted of the youth to play the lyre or to rhythmically swing a staff (rhabdos) while reciting stories of old?
 Would they not need years of study to memorize hundreds, if not thousands, of rhythmically aligned word junctures?”